pingrat/lodash-oo/readme.md

 <script src="path/to/lodash-oo.js/"></script>
 ```

+Note that the browser support is untested and probably laughable at best.

 In node, just put `lodash-oo.js` in your sources for now, npm package is coming, bla bla.

 ```javascript